antoniocostabr/solid_principles/README.md

 # SOLID principles implementation
 This is a repo used to practice and visualize the SOLID principles in software development.

+The main reference for this repo will be [Martin, R. C. (2018).
+Clean Architecture:
+A Craftsman's Guide to Software Structure and Design Pearson Education Inc](amzn.to/442LA9R)

 ## Dependency Inversion Principle (DIP)

 ### Description